emceeaich/adventures-in-renaming-11ty/posts/but-why-dont-you.md

 Changing one’s name, to be consistent with Facebook’s policies, is non-trivial.
 It’s an expensive, time consuming process that excludes people who don’t have access to resources, health care, and free time.

-To save your users’ time and money, remember this:

-This is a trivial matter.

 *This post was [originally published on Medium](https://medium.com/gender-2-0/but-why-don-t-you-change-your-name-edb29297a73f).*